felixlopz/hubrise-test-task/content/apps/tastycloud/en/overview.md

 Once connected to HubRise, TastyCloud can be used to:

-- Push orders into HubRise, including order statuses.
+- Push orders into HubRise, including order status.
 - Push customer information into HubRise.
 - Pull the menu from a HubRise catalog.